20 September 2023 until 7 January 2024

 ANNA AND MICHAEL ANCHER – TOGETHER AND SEPARATELY

-In the autumn of 2023, continuing the exhibition series on artists’ homes, Ordrupgaard will be highlighting one of the most renowned and beloved Danish artist couples: Anna and Michael Ancher.
+Continuing the exhibition series on artists’ homes, the current exhibition sheds light on one of the most renowned and beloved Danish artist couples: Anna and Michael Ancher.
 This is the first time in recent years that an exhibition sets out to address both the artists and their partnership that blossomed in their Skagen home.
 The exhibition examines the artistic dialogue and sheds light on the similarities and differences between the two artists.

 The starting point will be the painting Appraising the Day’s Work from 1883, which the artist couple painted together.
 In this picture, they depict themselves as practising artists of equal standing – entirely true to their real-life situation.
 A harmonious and respectful artistic partnership always emanated from their home, initially in the Garden House behind Brøndum’s Hotel and later at the address 2 Markvej, a rare occurrence at a time when women artists typically had to give up their careers as soon as they got married.